usdoj-crt/beta-ada/_pages/_topics/title-iii.md

 ---
-title: State and Local Governments
+title: Businesses That Are Open to the Public
-description: If you are part of a state/local government program or a person with a disability, there are many aspects of the ADA that you should be familiar with.
+description: If you are a business or a person with a disability, there are many aspects of the ADA that you should be familiar with.
+The information below is intended to help get you started.
 lead: |-
-  The ADA is meant to ensure that people with disabilities can fully participate in all aspects of civic life.
-Under Title II, all state/local governments must follow the ADA regardless of their size.
+  The ADA is meant to ensure that people with disabilities can fully participate in all aspects of life.
+Almost all types of businesses that serve the public, regardless of their size or the age of their buildings, must follow the ADA.

-  If you are part of a state/local government program or a person with a disability, there are many aspects of the ADA that you should be familiar with.
+  If you are a business or a person with a disability, there are many aspects of the ADA that you should be familiar with.
 The information below is intended to help get you started.
 print: true
 card:
-  title: State and Local Governments
+  title: Businesses That Are Open to the Public
   description: |-
-    If you are part of a state/local government program or a person with a disability, there are many aspects of the ADA that you should be familiar with.
+    If you are a business or a person with a disability, there are many aspects of the ADA that you should be familiar with.
+The information below is intended to help get you started.
   image: landing/intro_ada.jpg
   alt: "Image TBD"
-  href: /topics/title-ii/
+  href: /topics/title-iii/
 ---

 ## Title II Applies to State/Local Programs